intk/public-domain-library/README.md

 The Docker image can run scripts at the first initialization.<br>
 For example, the script `db/scripts/init/01.add-user.sh` is copied into the image through the Dockerfile in the folder `db`.
-It creates a user specifically for the `app` database.
+It creates a user specifically for the `library` database.
 That is why the `.env` file is important, and MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_USER_USERNAME should not be changed.

 ```Dockerfile